 In the event of overdose or perioperative reversal of nNMB activity:

 Now sugammadex, a steroidal nNMB binder, is implemented in the algorithm since it has shown to reverse the effects of nNMBs with less incidence of laryngeal collapse.
 Sugammadex works to bind nNMB molecules in a 1:1 ratio, the binding producing a concentration gradient in the synaptic cleft, increasing the diffusion of these molecules away from the postsynaptic membrane.
-Sugammadex was originally designed for the reversal of the steroidal nNMBs, while the neostigmine/glycopyrrolate combination is still used for the reversal of benzylisoquinolinium nNMBs.
+Sugammadex was initially designed for the reversal of the steroidal nNMBs, while the neostigmine/glycopyrrolate combination is still in use for the reversal of benzylisoquinolinium nNMBs.

 Non-depolarizing neuromuscular blockers are often administered to assist endotracheal intubations and provide adjuvant therapy in the perioperative maintenance of anesthesia and care of the critically ill patient.
 These drugs paralyze muscles and make it difficult to breathe.
 Thus, no alert patient should ever receive these agents.
 To ensure the safety of these drugs, the physician, nurse anesthetist, and nurses must work together in a team approach to assure safe intubations with the best possible patient outcome.
 When administering non-depolarizing agents, resuscitative equipment must be at the bedside for immediate intubation.
 Nurses who manage patients in the ICU should be familiar with the dosage and potential adverse effects.
 The pharmacist should always double-check on the drug dosage before dispensing it to the nurse.
 Only through open communication and interprofessional teamwork can the safety of the patient be ensured with nNMBs.
 [Level 5]